 Northern Utah (Weber)

 If I may have your attention [clears throat].
 If you are the Sun Belt Conference, and your membership has historically been schools in the Southeast, and your identity has been built around that fact, why would you have teams from Idaho and New Mexico?
 I beg of you, look at a map.
-I understand that the Sun Belt has been pinned under the wheels of the realignment frenzy, and obviously felt they needed to grab any available schools while they could just to survive (even those in Moscow), but Idaho and New Mexico St as Sun Belt members is Exhibit A that this realignment fiasco has not worked.
+I understand that the Sun Belt has been pinned under the wheels of the realignment frenzy, and obviously felt they needed to grab any available schools while they could just to survive (even those in Moscow), but Idaho and New Mexico St as Sun Belt members is Exhibit A that this realignment fiasco is not serving fans' interests.
 Traditional rivalries are out the window and geographic sensibilities are stretched to their breaking point.
-Now take a look at ICFB's Sun Belt: seven directional schools that are the heart of the conference; FAU and FIU; three city schools in Birmingham, Jacksonville and Charlotte.
+Now take a look at ICFB's Sun Belt: seven directional schools that are the heart of the conference, three city schools, FAU and FIU.
 Boom.
 Sun Belt.

 IDEAL COLLEGE FOOTBALL

 West Tennessee State (UTMartin)